-In total, the ACT takes 3 hours, or 3 hours and 40 minutes including the optional essay, to complete, around the same amount of time as the SAT.
-The ACT and SAT exams each have their own unique challenges, and students may be more suited to one over the other.
 I recommend taking a full-length timed practice test to decide which option is best for you.
-The Princeton Review offers free practice tests, as well as an online quiz that you can take to see which test you are more suited for.
+The Princeton Review offers free practice tests and an online quiz that you can take to see which test you are more suited for.

 Taking the ACT and sending out your scores can be a stressful process, but it can be made easier by understanding exactly how the process works.